Updated July 19th 2023

 Viognier is an excellent wine for shrimps, spicy food and cheeses.
-This aromatic full-bodied white wine stands up to bold flavours which makes it interesting for food pairing.
+This aromatic full-bodied white wine stands up to bold flavors, which makes it interesting for food pairing.
 In this wine guide you will not only learn about which is the best food for Viognier, but also the difference between Viognier and Chardonnay.

 Viognier is a perfumed full-bodied white wine which pairs lovely with many types of foods.
 It is originally from Southern France, but today it is planted all over the world.
-If you enjoy the full-bodied style of Chardonnay, we recommend you to try the more floral Viognier.
+If you enjoy the full-bodied style of Chardonnay, we recommend you try the more floral Viognier.
 This wine guide will help you understand the typical characteristics of Viognier and the best food pairings for the grape.

 Viognier is one of the most floral white grape varieties.
 It is an aromatic full-bodied white wine with a characteristic perfume.
 In addition to flowers such as jasmine, this grape variety gives wines with typical notes of peach, pear, tangerine and honey.
 When Viognier is aged in oak, it usually has aromas of vanilla and spices.

 The style of Viognier differs depending on where it is grown, but it is almost always dry.
-The wine has a natural sweetness which makes even the dry styles taste slightly sweet.
+This wine has a natural sweetness which makes even the dry styles taste slightly sweet.
 Viognier's texture is often slightly oily or creamy, especially when aged in oak, which makes it a pleasant pairing with many foods.
 Its acidity is low or medium.

-It is originally from the Rhône Valley in France and it is the only permitted grape variety in Condrieu, an AOC in northern Rhône.
-Today it is grown all over the world and the style differs slightly depending on the climate and the wine making process.
+Viognier is originally from the Rhône Valley in France, and it is the only permitted grape variety in Condrieu - an AOC in northern Rhône.
+Today it is grown all over the world, and the style differs slightly depending on the climate and the wine making process.

 The best serving temperature for Viognier is 9-13°C (48-55°F).

 It is common to confuse Viognier and Chardonnay, especially when aged in oak.
 Both have the potential to produce rich, full-bodied white wines with a creamy texture.
 There are some significant differences between Viognier and Chardonnay which are important to keep in mind when paring the wines with food.